hiteshbedre/gluecodium/docs/lime_idl.md

 type which is generated when a converter is specified has an additional `_internal` suffix to its name in Swift and Dart.

+#### Validator

+* Syntax: **validator** *ValidatorName* **()**
+* Example: `validator checkState()`
+* Can be placed in: class.
+If present, it must be:
+  * The first child element, if no external descriptor is present.
+  * The second child element, if an external descriptor is present.
+* Description: enables state validation and specifies the name for the validator function.
+For C++ a pure virtual const function with *ValidatorName* name is generated, that takes no parameters and returns an `optional<std::string>`.
+For Java/Swift/Dart a private function with *ValidatorName* name is generated, that takes no parameters and returns no value.
+This private function is called before each other non-static function (method or property accessor) call is executed.
+If the C++ function returns a non-empty optional, the Java/Swift/Dart function throws an unchecked exception with the returned string value as a message.
+If the returned optional value is empty, no exception is thrown.

 ### Type references

 A type reference is a mention of a type anywhere, as opposed to a type declaration.
 A type reference